Cinnamon Roll Waffles

 This post may contain affiliate links.
 Please read our disclosure policy.

-Cinnamon roll waffles are truly a stroke of genius.
+Cinnamon rolls in a waffle maker are truly a stroke of genius.
 Seriously, turning a sweet and gooey cinnamon roll into a waffle is the best idea!
-Make this easy breakfast recipe and drizzle each cinnamon filled waffle in a smooth cream cheese glaze.
+Make this easy breakfast recipe and drizzle each cinnamon filled waffle with a smooth cream cheese glaze.
 You may never go back to regular waffles again.

 Why You’ll Love Cinnamon Roll Waffles